IDEMSInternational/vmc-chatbot/README.md

-# WashText Pipeline
+# VMC Pipeline

-This project builds RapidPro flows for the WashText chatbot.
+This project builds RapidPro flows for the VMC chatbot.
 It takes input from specific Google Sheets spreadsheets and produces RapidPro flow JSON files that are ready to upload to any RapidPro server.

 ## Usage